 You’ll learn methodological analysis skills and the core principles of psychology:

-You’ll learn everything from Freudian principles to how the brain works.
+You’ll learn everything from how people behave as social groups to how the brain works.

 Your research project will take place over the summer.